New Jersey attic yields massive stash of signed, vintage baseball cards, may be worth millions

 The collection was authenticated and graded by Professional Sports Authenticator (PSA), according to NJ.com.
 The parcels have been separated out and will be auctioned off in 2,000 separate lots.

-The first round of auctions will take place on Sunday in Lancaster, Penn.
+The first round of auctions will take place on Sunday in Lancaster, Pa.
 It will also include a 1969 Topps Super Rookie Reggie Jackson card and a Pete Rose card from 1965.

 Micioni used to write to photographers, as well as baseball players, and received original photos in return.

-He lived near New York City for almost 100 years and witnessed some of the most storied moments in Yankee, Giant and Dodger history, NJ.com reported.
+He lived near New York City for almost 100 years and witnessed some of the most storied moments in Yankees, Giants and Dodgers history, NJ.com reported.

 CLICK HERE TO GET THE FOX NEWS APP